Do you have to claim student loans on taxes?

 With a maximum of $2,500 in total, you might be eligible for an interest deduction on your student loans.
 Eligibility will be determined by your tax filing status and your income levels.

-For starters, the loan must be used for qualified education expenses, the school must be an eligible institution, and the loan must’ve been taken out when the borrower was enrolled, at least part-time, in a program that leads to a degree or certification.
+For the loan to qualify, it must be used for qualified education expenses, the school must be an eligible institution, and the loan must have been taken out when the borrower was enrolled, at least part-time, in a program that leads to a degree or certification.
 The borrower must be the taxpayer or an eligible dependent as well.

 Education tax breaks